Vintage Barbie Dolls Are Extravagant And Beautiful

-The following is a list of ways you can determine what Barbie doll you have.
+The following is a list of ways to determine what Barbie doll you have.

-Check packaging, clothing, and accessories for clues as to when or where it was made.
+- Check packaging, clothing, and accessories for clues about when or where it was made.

-Look at hair color and style, face paint, eyes, and body – these can help you narrow down your search further.
+- Look at hair color and style, face paint, eyes, and body – these can help you further narrow your search.

 What old Barbie dolls are worth money?

-The older the Barbie doll, the more valuable it is likely to be.
-Most vintage Barbie dolls that are still in good condition can be worth hundreds or even thousands of dollars!
+The older the Barbie doll, the more valuable it will likely be.
+Most vintage Barbie dolls still in good condition can be worth hundreds or even thousands of dollars!

-Barbie dolls from the 1960s are often considered to be highly collectible because they’re so old and hard to come by now.
+Barbie dolls from the 1960s are often considered highly collectible because they’re so old and hard to come by now.
 This means that they’re also worth a lot of money!
-The most valuable 1960s Barbies are those with hairstyles that were only available during this decade.
+The most valuable 1960s Barbies are those with hairstyles only available during this decade.
 For example:

 The most valuable Barbie is the 1959 Barbie.
-The most valuable ones are the 1959 Barbies in their original boxes with all of their accessories.
-An original Barbie from this time period is worth around $1,000 to $10,000.
+The most valuable is the 1959 Barbies in their original boxes with all their accessories.
+An original Barbie from this time is worth around $1,000 to $10,000.

 Are 1966 Barbies worth anything?

 The value of a Barbie doll is determined by its rarity, condition, and desirability.
 One of the most important factors to consider when assessing the value of a doll is its originality.
 The more original your doll is, the higher its value will be.
-This means that any accessories or packaging that came with your doll are very valuable to collectors because they can’t get them anywhere else!
+Any accessories or packaging that came with your doll are precious to collectors because they can’t get them elsewhere!

 Are 90’s Barbies worth anything?